AhmedAlSubhi99/Course_Documentation/README.md

 - Use Agile When:

-1. Requirements are Uncertain or Evolving:
+1. Requirements are Uncertain or Evolving

-If the project scope may change based on market needs or stakeholder feedback.
-Example: Developing a new mobile app or SaaS platform where features change frequently.

-2. Quick Delivery & Iterative Releases Are Needed:
+2. Quick Delivery & Iterative Releases Are Needed

-You need fast, incremental releases instead of one big launch.
-Example: A web application where features roll out gradually.

-3. Customer Involvement is High:
+3. Customer Involvement is High

-The client or users need to provide continuous feedback.
-Example: A startup building an MVP (Minimum Viable Product) with user testing.

-4. Complex or High-Risk Projects:
+4. Complex or High-Risk Projects

-If the project is highly technical, Agile helps mitigate risks early.
-Example: AI/ML applications that need regular model retraining and fine-tuning.

-5. Teams Need Flexibility & Collaboration:
+5. Teams Need Flexibility & Collaboration

-If the team prefers daily stand-ups, real-time collaboration, and self-management.
-Example: Agile software development teams using Scrum or Kanban.

 ## When to Use Waterfall?